O'Flaherty V.C.: Context and productions

 O'Flaherty's exploits in the war and role in recruiting drives are based on those of Irish Catholic Victoria Cross winner Michael John O'Leary.
 In February 1915 O'Leary had captured two German barricades, killing the gun crew of the first and capturing the second after running out of ammunition.
-O'Leary been given a grand reception attended by thousands of Londoners in Hyde Park on 10 July 1915.
+O'Leary had been given a grand reception attended by thousands of Londoners in Hyde Park on 10 July 1915.
 Recruitment was a highly divisive subject in Ireland at the time.
 O'Leary was also greeted by cheering crowds in his home town of Macroom, but he was jeered by Ulster Volunteers at a recruitment drive in Ballaghaderrin during the autumn of 1915.
 This treatment caused such a scandal that it was raised in the Houses of Parliament in December.
 Like O'Flaherty's mother, O'Leary's father was a fervent Irish nationalist.

 The play was intended for the Abbey Theatre in Dublin, which was suffering financially in the war, but the play's anti-war message led to a wartime ban on performance by the military authorities in Ireland.
 Shaw later wrote to Yeats that he was not sure that the play would work there anyway, and that St John Ervine, who was to have played the lead role, was not suited to the part.
 The first production was an amateur performance put on by officers of the Royal Flying Corps in Belgium.
 The first professional production was by the Incorporated Stage Society at the Lyric Theatre, Hammersmith, 20 December 1920.
 It was paired with H. O. Meredith's Forerunners.
-On 20 November (what year? can't be 1920) Shaw himself gave a radio broadcast version of the play.
+On 20 November 1924 Shaw himself gave a radio broadcast version of the play.